 Unstructured Data: Also referred to as qualitative data, this kind of data doesn't have an internal structure.
 It can consist of text, video, and images.
 For example, customer reviews and product photos can vary a lot and don't follow a rigid schema.

 Semi-structured Data: An in-between of structured and unstructured data.
 It lacks a predefined structure but uses metadata to define data points.
 For example, JSON and XML objects have defined properties or tags.
+Different types of databases have distinct priorities:

 SQL Databases: Focus on ACID principles of atomicity, consistency, isolation, and durability.
 Data distributed across partitions must be consistent before subsequent queries which limits horizontal scaling.